PyLav/PyLav/SETUP.md

 -------------
 ##  Environment Variables
 Note - All environment variables except `PYLAV__LOGGER_PREFIX` and `PYLAV__YAML_CONFIG` can be configured from the `pylav.yaml` file which should reside in the home directory of the user running the bot.
-An example of the file can be found at [pylav.example.yaml](./pylav.example.yaml), if you don't create the file yourself pylav will do so on the first run, and once the file exists it will be preferred over the Environment Variable set.
+An example of the file can be found at [pylav.example.yaml](./pylav.example.yaml), if you don't create the file yourself pylav will do so on the first run.
  - `PYLAV__YAML_CONFIG`:
    - If you are in an environment where the home directory is not available you can specify a path to the config file using the `PYLAV__YAML_CONFIG` environment variable.
    - This should be the absolute path to the `pylav.yaml` file i.e `/config/pylav.yaml`.